 Your family should first discuss the responsibilities and extra time involved with adding a new dog to the household.
 Review our Adoption FAQs and Education pages familiarize yourself with the breed(s).
 You may even want to attend one of our Meet & Greet events before proceeding with the adoption process to familiarize yourself with the types of dogs we get.
 If everyone in the family is committed to adopting a DVGRR dog, follow these steps:

 - Read the Adoption FAQs.
 You’ll find the answer to almost every question right here!

 - Carefully review our Eligibility Requirements.
 To avoid disappointment later, be sure you can meet all of the requirements before continuing with the questionnaire process.

 - Carefully review our Terms and Conditions of Adoption.
 In order to adopt from DVGRR, applicants must be able, and willing, to comply with all Terms and Conditions of Adoption.
-If you have questions about any of the items, please contact Zack Morgan, Adoption Manager (or Jessica Berrier) to clarify.
+If you have questions about any of the items, please contact Zack Morgan, Director of Adoption (or Jessica Berrier) to clarify.

 - Complete the online questionnaire and remit the non-refundable $35 processing fee.
 If you prefer to complete a handwritten application, contact us to have one sent to you.
 Please note that the application fee is $40 for a handwritten application to cover the additional processing and postage.

 - Have your veterinarian complete our online Veterinarian Information Request.
 If your vet cannot do this online, print the form and have your vet mail or fax it to DVGRR.
 This form is waived if you have no current or former pets.

 - Help DVGRR by becoming a supporter.
 Although we encourage your support, it is not required for adoption.